ICAF’s programs are implemented by a network of country

 - Aruba: Aruba Arts Foundation

-- Argentina: María Claudia Albini (ICAF representative)
+- Argentina: María Claudia Albini (The ICAF representative)

 - Armenia: NFS Educational NGO

-- Austria: Isabell Claus (ICAF representative)
+- Austria: Isabell Claus (The ICAF representative)

 - Azerbaijan: National Commission for UNESCO